PhotonicsTUL/PLaSK/doc/tutorial3.rst

 Manual refinements of the divide mesh generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We could now run our calculations.
 However, it is a good habit, to check the geometries for any design flaws and the grids for proper density.
-To do this, we write a simple script in the *Script* section that will just draw the ``GeoTE`` geometry and the ``default`` mesh with the boundary conditions:
+To do this, we write a simple script in the *Script* section that will just draw the ``GeoE`` geometry and the ``default`` mesh with the boundary conditions:

 .. code-block:: python

-   plot_geometry(GEO.GeoTE, margin=0.01)
+   plot_geometry(GEO.GeoE, margin=0.01)
-   defmesh = MSG.default(GEO.GeoTE.item)
+   defmesh = MSG.default(GEO.GeoE.item)
    plot_mesh(defmesh, color="0.75")
    plot_boundary(ELECTRICAL.voltage_boundary, defmesh,
                  ELECTRICAL.geometry, color="b", marker="D")